-Antic’s Catford pub moved, 28 Nov 2013, to Catford Constitutional Club (CCC)
+Antic’s Catford pub moved in 2013 from the CBT to the Catford Constitutional Club (CCC)

 The Last Supper – a tribute to CBT kitchen crew